Colour and black and white photos of the people, events and views of the Upper Calder Valley dating from ca. 1900 to the present day.

 The parish church of St Peter's is in the centre, but what is in the containers next to the canal, presumably some sort of chemicals for a local mill.

 The building with the interesting roof is the Co-op shop, now a private house, and is situated on the junction with Lee Mill Road.
+The building on the right is Gibralter Terrace.

 the building in the centre of the picture has since been demolished.